ethyca/fideslog/fideslog/sdk/python/README.md

 ## License

-Fideslog and the fides ecosystem of tools are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The [Fides](https://github.com/ethyca/fides) ecosystem of tools, including Fideslog, are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Fides tools are built on [fideslang](https://github.com/ethyca/privacy-taxonomy), the fides language specification, which is licensed under [CC by 4](https://github.com/ethyca/privacy-taxonomy/blob/main/LICENSE).
+Fides tools are built on [Fideslang](https://github.com/ethyca/fideslang), the Fides language specification, which is licensed under [CC by 4](https://github.com/ethyca/fideslang/blob/main/LICENSE).

 Fides is created and sponsored by [Ethyca](https://ethyca.com/): a developer tools company building the trust infrastructure of the internet.
 If you have questions or need assistance getting started, let us know at fides@ethyca.com!